-A Lloyd's broker may also be de-registered if it ceases to comply with any of the conditions described in this guide, the provisions of the Lloyd's Intermediaries Byelaw (as detailed in Part A) or if it has not transacted business in the Lloyd's market within a 12 month timeframe.
+A Lloyd's broker may also be de-registered if it ceases to comply with any of the conditions described within this guide, the provisions of the Lloyd's Intermediaries Byelaw (as detailed in Part A) or if it has not transacted business in the Lloyd's market within a 12 month timeframe.

 If we intend to de-register a Lloyd's broker we will always seek, where possible, to explain why.
-We will also give the broker an opportunity to make representations.
 In the event of a Lloyd's broker being de-registered, the fee paid on registration will not be refunded.